 3. Set up a call scheduling widget on your website.

-With a call scheduling widget on your website, your customers can never have to dial you, reach an IVR, or even wait on hold.
+With a click-to-call widget on your website, your customers can never have to dial you, reach an IVR, or even wait on hold.
 All they have to do is choose when they’d like to receive a call—be that later in the day or later in the week.
 Simply place a callback widget on high-traffic web pages (like your Contact Us page) to give customers easy access to your customer support team when it’s most convenient for them.

 4. Use texting to gather customer data before a callback.